eigengo/st-workshop/tutorial/monad-transformers.md

   runGenerate gen = runStateT (runWriterT gen) 0
 ```

-To see it all in action, evaluate
+Notice that we have not escaped the ``IO``, arising from using ``IO a`` to generate the individual values.
+In any case, to see it all in action, evaluate

 ```haskell
 > runGenerate (peopleT $ personT person)